The Market Value of Women, Gender,

 Good grades, internship opportunities, involvement in college activities and responsible work experience gained through the Women, Gender, and Sexuality Studies Program will enhance your marketability in today’s competitive, global, and rapidly-changing job market.

-What can I do with a Women’s Studies degree?
+What can I do with a Women, Gender, and Sexuality Studies degree?

-As documented in national studies of Women's Studies graduates, a major in Women's Studies prepares students for a broad array of graduate and professional programs as well as a diverse range of careers in such areas as research, writing, teaching, public policy, social and health services, law, business, and communications in public, private, and nonprofit organizations at local, national, and international levels.
+As documented in national studies, flexibility, innovation, and integrated knowledge of diverse peoples and practices are skills valued by employers, while many graduates can expect to work in a variety of professions over the course of their lives.
+A degree in Women, Gender, and Sexuality Studies increases your ability to enter an array of graduate and professional programs as well as a broad range of careers in such areas as teaching, public policy, law, business, research, journalism, communications, social and health services, and nonprofit organizations at local, national, and international levels.

-For more information on what you can do with a WMS major visit our Connect page to see what our graduates from the Women’s Studies Program at Wright State are doing now.
+For more information on what you can do with a WGSS major visit our Connect page to see what our graduates from the Women, Gender, and Sexuality Studies Program at Wright State are doing now.